-Michael Reuter is director of the Midwest Division and member of the North America Leadership Team for The Nature Conservancy, a global organization working to conserve the lands and waters on which all life depends.
-The Midwest Division is focused on the Great Lakes and Mississippi River systems, and attendant food, water and energy issues encountered in working landscapes and cities across Illinois, Wisconsin, Michigan, Ohio and Indiana.
+Michael Reuter is director of the Midwest Region and member of the North America Council for The Nature Conservancy, a global environmental nonprofit working to create a world where people and nature can thrive.
+The Midwest Team is focused on the Great Lakes and Mississippi River systems, and attendant climate, food, water and energy issues encountered in working landscapes and cities across the region.

 For more than 25 years in the U.S. and around the world, Michael has designed and collaborated in systems-based approaches to large-scale societal challenges, generating tangible, lasting impacts for the environment and the people that rely on it.
 He has extensive experience facilitating sustainable and equitable use of our vital rivers, lakes and aquifers, and has focused on shared solutions that integrate nature with agriculture, navigation, flood control, and other needs of people and communities.
 This approach underpins many of The Nature Conservancy's goals for water conservation around the world.

 Michael led the creation of the Great Rivers Partnership (GRP) in 2004, which expanded TNC's water programs globally to more than a dozen countries in South America, Asia and Africa.
 Through the GRP, the Conservancy focused on building strong partnerships with governments and business to design and achieve a broad set of sustainable and equitable solutions to recurring water management challenges.
 Michael and his colleagues designed and advanced comprehensive, collaborative approaches to management of the Yangtze and Mekong rivers in Asia, the Zambezi, and Ogooué rivers in Africa, the Colorado and Mississippi rivers in North America, and the Magdalena, Paraguay-Parana and Tapajós rivers in South America.